 The Commission's Explanation and Justification of these regulations explains the proper application of these definitions as they relate to campaign use of candidate-owned property.
 It states that, in the past, the Commission has generally permitted campaigns to rent property owned by a candidate or a family member for campaign use, so long as the campaign paid no more than the usual and normal rental.
 The rule at paragraph (g)(1)(i)(E) provides, however, that the use of campaign funds to rent all or part of a personal residence of the candidate or a family member is personal use, even if part of the personal residence is being used in the campaign.
 On the other hand, the cited paragraph permits the use of campaign funds for the rental of property owned by the candidate (but not occupied as a residence) or a family member, where the property is rented for campaign purposes and is not part of a personal residence of either the candidate or a family member.
 A campaign committee may therefore rent, for campaign use, part of an office building owned by the candidate so long as it pays no more than the fair market value.
-Commission Regulations on Personal Use of Campaign Funds, Explanation and Justification, 60 Fed.
-Reg.
-7862, 7865 (February 9, 1995); see also Advisory Opinion 1995-8.
+Commission Regulations on Personal Use of Campaign Funds.
+Explanation and Justification, 60 Fed.

-The Commission notes your situation is somewhat unique from the past situations considered by the Commission, in that your office space is in the same building with your personal residence.
-However, there are several factors which make your proposal permissible under the cited regulation.
-First, your use of the leased property as both a residence and an office predates your candidacy by several years and, from the detailed description you provide, the leased premises are located in a commercial building.
-The Commission further notes that the premises serves as your sole office space and that for several years you have followed a tax treatment of the rent paid that reflects the division between residential and office space which you present in your request.
-Finally, your request would apply campaign funds only to the portion of rent which you previously had ascribed to your law office use.
-Therefore, for the above reasons and with this limitation in mind, you may use campaign funds to pay the rent of your office space as long as the rental amount charged is not above the usual and normal rental charge for such rental according to the percentages that you suggest.3 See Advisory Opinion 1995-8.
-The Commission concludes that the use of campaign funds to pay rent and utility costs for the use of office space in the same rental property that also contains your personal residence in these specific circumstances would not constitute personal use under 2 U.S.C. §439a and 11 CFR 113.1(g).
+- 1 Reg.
+7862, 7865 (February 9, 1995); see also Advisory Opinion 1995-8. - The Commission notes your situation is somewhat unique from the past-2 3 situations considered by the Commission, in that your office space also contains your personal residence.
+However, there several factors which make your proposal 4 permissible under the cited regulation.
+First, your use of the leased property as both 5 a residence and an office predates your candidacy by several years and, from the 6 detailed description you provide. the leased premises are located in a commercial 7 8 rather than residential area of Stowe.
+The Commission further notes that the premises serves as your sole office space and that for several years you have followed 9 a tax treatment of the rent paid that reflects the division between residential and 10 office space which you present in your request.
+Finally, your request would apply 11 campaign funds only to the portion of rent which previously had ascribed to your law 12 13 office use.
+Therefore, for the above reasons and with this limitation in mind, you 14 may use campaign funds to pay the rent of your office pace as long as the rental 15 amount charged is not above the usual and normal rental charge for such rental according to the percentages that you suggest.
+See Advisory Opinion 1995-8.
+The 16 Commission concludes that the use of campaign funds to pay rent and utility costs 17 for the use of office space in the same rental property that also contains your 18